 The online homework administered in MyMathLab is planned to reinforce learning and to provide practice of course material.
 Each homework assignment is worth 2 points, and your two lowest homework assignments will be dropped.
-There are no makeups or drops for online homework.
+There are no makeups for online homework.
 Do not try to complete an assignment in one sitting; start early instead of waiting until the due date to avoid missing the deadline.
+There is a prerequisite of 80% to be able to access online quizzes.

 You will need a scientific calculator for homework.
 Some problems may also suggest the use of a graphing calculator to help you visualize important concepts and to reinforce the mathematical processes involved.
 The use of a calculator is recommended but not required.
-Remember we do not allow calculators on exams.
+Remember you will not be allowed a graphing calculator on exams.